 7. 2005 Texas Longhorns

-Not only did the Texas Longhorns have one of the best college football quarterbacks ever in 2005, they also brought down one of the best teams in the BCS National Championship Game.
+Not only did the Texas Longhorns have one of the best college football quarterbacks ever in 2005, they also brought down one of the best teams ever in the BCS National Championship Game.
 Fueled by the volume of media coverage that USC received throughout the season, the Longhorns and Vince Young wer nothing short of amazing in the Rose Bowl against the two-time reigning national champions, the USC Trojans from Southern California.
 Texas was an underdog on paper, going up against Heisman Trophy winners Reggie Bush and Matt Leinart.
 But Texas proved it's not about the size of the dog in the fight, it's about the size of the fight in the dog.

 During the 2005 season, the Longhorns averaged 50.2 points per game and averaged a 33.8-point margin of victory.
 They beat four ranked teams that season, including three-point wins over the top-ranked Trojans and the fourth-ranked Ohio State Buckeyes.